kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_Declaritive_vs_Imperative_Approaches/transcript.md

 1
 ```

-That's becuase verb based commands aren't as smart as the apply command, that's because verb-based commands just performs the action without first deciding whether it needs to make changes based on the current state.
+That's becuase verb based commands aren't as smart as the apply command.
+They just perform the requested action without first deciding whether it needs doing in the first place.
 Whereas declarative approach is designed to focus on bring the existing state to the desired state, if that's not already the case.

 So far it might sound like I'm telling you to always, always, always, take the declarative approach.
 However that's not true, imperative commands and hybrid commands do have it's uses.
 For example, in the documentation it's recommended to delete objects kubectl delete: